vmware-archive/vsphere-storage-for-docker/doc/VolumeNames.md

 to `myVolume@datastore266` - which are different volumes.
 However, in both VMs `myVolume@vsanDatastore` and `myvolume@datastore266` can be used to uniquely identify the volume.

-Note that `docker volume ls` command will strip Datastore from the volumes on the VM datastore.
+Note that `docker volume ls` command will strip datastore name from the volumes on the Docker VM datastore.
 For example, if the Docker VM runs on `datastore266` and there are 2 volumes on this datastore, and there are also 2 volumes with the same names on vsanDatastore, then 'docker volume ls' will show the following:
 ```